hashicorp/lineal/docs/docs/dev-logs/c-dev-log-three.md

 ## The Basics

--Talk about binding events and the `on` modifier- -Mention how Lineal wants to be in this business as little as possible- -Highlight how "just events" means we can control other parts of the page in idiomatic ways- -Hammer home that this is the whole goal of Lineal: to make data viz feel like "just ember"

 If you open up the latest Ember guide on events, you'll see the `on` modifier.
 Something like

 ```hbs preview-template